 We have expertise in conference and event planning, both for in-person and online formats.
 We can help you navigate campus protocols and processes, or help you plan an event in another city.
 We also run registration and membership processes for events and organizations.
-Finally, we can arrange for the creation, tracking and awarding of Continuing Education Units (CEUs) for professional events, as appropriate.
+Finally, we can arrange for the creation, tracking and awarding of Continuing Education Units (CEUs) or non-credit microcredentials (NCMCs) for professional events, as appropriate.